ciokan/long-tail-npm/Readme.md

 ### Where to use this package

-This package fits very well inside applications that has anything to do with SEO, writing blogs posts of articles.
+This package fits very well inside applications that have anything to do with SEO, writing blog posts or articles.
 By using this package a writer can gain insights into what is also popular regarding a given topic/keyword.
 This way he/she is able to address more targeted visitors which are known to convert better since they are not browsing for a wide keyword but a rather specific topic.